 Our story of self is interwoven with stories we share with others through communities we are a part of, which have stories of their own.
-These include stories of our family, community, faith. tradition, school, profession, movements, organizations, nations and, perhaps the world.
+These include stories of our family, community, faith. tradition, school, profession, movements, story of NOW call to leadership cannully strategy & action story of Now strategy & action story of US shared values & shared experience organizations, nations and, perhaps the world.
 It is through shared stories that we establish the identities and express the values of the communities in which we participate (family, faith, nation) and of new communities we are forming (new social movements, new organizations, new neighborhoods).